 End barbaric NHS hysteroscopies with inadequate pain-relief

-The Campaign Against Painful Hysteroscopy www.hysteroscopyaction.org.uk has amassed hundreds of stories of severely painful NHS outpatient hysteroscopies performed with no or inadequate pain-relief on women of all ages, shapes and sizes.
+The Campaign Against Painful Hysteroscopy www.hysteroscopyaction.org.uk has amassed over 4 thousand stories of severely painful NHS outpatient hysteroscopies performed with no or inadequate pain-relief on women of all ages, shapes and sizes.
 Many patients have gone on to suffer PTSD.
-None have been warned of the <25% risk of severe pain reported in recent NHS audits.
+None have been warned of the <35% risk of severe pain reported in a recent audit by the British Society for Gynaecological Endoscopy.

 The words our campaign hears over and over are ‘barbaric’, ‘medieval’, ‘torture’ and ‘violated’.
 Many women weep, faint or vomit.
 They are wrongly led to believe that they are unusual or making a fuss.
 Most are too embarrassed to complain.
 Their experience is often recorded in the letter to the GP as ‘tolerated the procedure well’.